-Hitchcock identifies this as the photo of 'John Bateman, Pioneer Shipowner, Merchant and Whaler', but perhaps it is John Bateman Jr, because the father died in 1855, before photography like this was possible.
+Hitchcock identifies this as the photo of 'John Bateman, Pioneer Shipowner, Merchant and Whaler', but it is unlikely to be John Bateman Snr, because he died in 1855, before photography like this was possible.
+Probably John Bateman II (1824-1909).
 Hitchcock's History, from which the image is taken, was published in 1929.

 The original John Bateman, who came to the colony in 1830, was the first postmaster in Fremantle and was a member of the first Town Trust formed in 1848.
 His eldest son, John, became the largest shipowner in the State and employed a large number of men in the whaling and timber industries.
 Another son, Walter, was Fremantle's first representative in the semi-elective Legislative Council which came into being in 1868.
 A grandson, John Wesley Bateman [right], succeeded to the business established in 1857 under the firm name of J. & W. Bateman, which he had previously managed for many years after the death of his uncle, Walter, and the retirement of his father.
 He took an active part in everything appertaining to the trade of the port and promoted the West Australian Shipping Association in 1884.
 For five years in succession he was president of the Fremantle Chamber of Commerce.
 Hitchcock: 104.

 One of the Batemans built Kelso House, 111 South Terrace.

 Bott, Bruce 2001, 'Some of John Bateman's houses in and around Fremantle', Fremantle Studies, 2: 17-35.